ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 search, PBT begins by randomly sampling selected hyperparameters and initial weights and training multiple models in parallel using these hyperparameters and weights.
-However, unlike a parallel search, each training run periodically and asynchronously runs an evaluate method, comparing its performance against that of other models.
-If it is under-performing, PBT uses two additional methods to improve performance: exploit and explore.
+However, unlike a parallel search, each training run periodically and asynchronously runs an *evaluate* method when a model is considered *ready*, comparing its performance against that of other models.
+If it is under-performing, PBT uses two additional methods to improve performance: *exploit* and *explore*.
 Exploit leverages the work of the population as a whole by replacing an underperforming model with a better one, i.e., by replacing a model’s current weights with those of the better performing model.
 Explore attempts to find new better performing hyperparameters by